Home How it works Tutors Subjects Insights FAQ Check French Availability

 Every French Specification.

-Cambridge CIE
+Cambridge CAIE

-Cambridge IGCSE & A-Level French
+Cambridge IGCSE and A-Level French

-• IGCSE French (0520 / 0993)
+• IGCSE French (0520)

-• AS & A-Level French (9716)
+• AS and A-Level French Language (9716)

-• Listening, reading, writing and speaking
+• Reading, writing and listening components

 • Directed writing and summary technique